 Here is a round up of some eco-friendly crafts.
 These green crafts are mostly focused on ways to upcycle using things that we have already in our homes and that may otherwise get thrown away or recycled.
-Most of these recycled crafts ideas are great for involving your children with both for fun and to teach them about environmentally friendly habits.
+Most of these recycled craft ideas are great for involving your children with both for fun and to teach them about environmentally friendly habits.
 Eco craft projects are a great way to reuse everything from plastic bottles to wine corks to fabric scraps.
 There are so many creative ways to repurpose and it is so much fun creating new sustainable crafts.

 15 Cute & Clever Eco-Friendly Crafts

 So go ahead and pull your recycling bin up to your craft table and get started on some of these fun recycled crafts ideas.
 The best part of an eco-friendly craft project is discovering cool ways to reuse everyday things like empty toilet paper rolls and old cans.
 Next time you have old items you want to throw away, challenge yourself to come up with a simple project to give them a second life.
 Click the links provided for easy step-by-step instructions on each of these easy crafts.

 One great way to reuse a few boxes is to make a bean bag toss.
 Not only is this a great family activity, it also provides some fun, in-door exercise during the winter months.

 Directions for making your own eReader case or tablet case from an old book and some fabric.
 This is a fun way to have several covers (if your an accessory fan), to give a personalized gift or simply to have for practical reasons.